 Most will tell you that when you suffer from injury at work the only thing you can do is file a workers’ comp claim.
 Generally yes, that is true, but not all the time.
 Workers’ compensation insurance is a state mandated insurance that your employer must have if they have three or more under their employ.
 What this insurance does is protect employees in case of injury and provide them with financial, medical, and legal assistance that they will need if they undergo injury.

-Workers’ Comp won’t necessarily be as much of a payment as you would receive if you were at work, but it will provide you with something that is more than nothing.
-If you file workers’ comp against your employer in most cases you are not eligible to sue as well, but there are some special cases that might lead to success if you partner with the McMahan firm of professional Knoxville workers’ comp attorneys.
+Workers’ compensation won’t necessarily be as much of a payment as you would receive if you were at work, but it will provide you with something that is more than nothing.
+If you file workers’ comp against your employer in most cases you are not eligible to sue as well, but there are some special cases that might lead to success if you partner with the McMahan firm of professional Knoxville workers’ compensation attorneys.

 Personal Injury Lawsuits in Addition to Workers’ Compensation